 The PMBOK Guide 6th edition defines the phase gate process as “a review at the end of a phase in which a decision is made to continue to the next phase, to continue with modification, or to end a project or program.”
-The phase gate approach in project management presents a number of advantages and disadvantages, as well as a distinct contrast to other project management approaches.
+The phase gate approach in project management presents many advantages and disadvantages, as well as a distinct contrast to other project management approaches.

 In this guide to the phase gate process, we’ll unpack the stages and processes associated with it and offer guidance on how and if you can implement this approach into your next big project.

 The phase gate process is a technique that is used to guide a project from conception to launch.
 It requires a review of each project stage before moving on to the next.
 In the phase gate review process, specific criteria must be met to determine the success of a phase and the ongoing viability of a project.
 The project manager will then decide to either move forward, make modifications before advancing, or end the project.

 But why is the phase gate process necessary for efficient project management?

 By now, you’ll know that things can change fast in project management and product development depending on the environment you’re working in.
 When developing a product, factors like a fast-evolving marketplace, customer needs, and availability of resources can affect a project’s trajectory.
 In order to manage an organization’s often scarce resources, it is valuable to assess the quality of a project and its efforts before barreling to the next phase.